-For the PC15 planning period and, in preparation for the PC21 business plan (covering 2021 - 2027), NI Water revised its approach to identifying Water mains investment needs.
+For the PC15 planning period and, in preparation for the PC21 business plan (covering 2021 - 2028), NI Water revised its approach to identifying Water mains investment needs.
 In consultation with external stakeholders such as the Drinking Water Inspectorate, the Utility Regulator, and the Consumer Council Northern Ireland, NI Water developed the Water mains Infrastructure Investment Model (WIIM).
-Building on the basis of the previous Zonal Studies approach, which utilised the analysis of structural and water quality issues, the revised approach draws on corporate data, focusing on customer contacts and customer preferences as well as structural and water quality issues when identifying and prioritising investment needs.
+Building on the basis of the previous Zonal Studies approach, which utilised the analysis of structural and water quality issues, the revised approach draws on corporate data, focusing on customer contacts and customer preferences as well as structural and WQ issues when identifying and prioritising investment needs.

-The Water Mains Rehabilitation programme delivered 832km during the PC15 period and the target for the PC21 period is 838km of which 352km have been laid to date.
+The Water Mains Rehabilitation programme delivered 832km during the PC15 period and the target for the PC21 period is 838km although this target will be reduced due to financial constraints.
+Approximately 430km have been laid to date.

-Further consultation will be needed between NI Water and the Utility Regulator to ascertain the impact upon the organisation due to the recent budgetary restrictions.
+Further consultation will be needed between NIW and the Utility Regulator to ascertain the impact upon the organisation due to the recent budgetary restrictions.

-NI Water Customer targets, for drinking water compliance, are set to assist the company in improving the customer experience as well as to facilitate improvement in Regulatory compliance with lead, iron, and turbidity.
-The current aim, of improving both the customer experience and Regulatory compliance, in relation to these three parameters, lies with replacement / refurbishment of the drinking water distribution system.
-The intervention methodology will be reviewed again before the PC27 plan period, with interventions to be considered such as planned area flushing and monitoring and mains conditioning.
+NI Water Customer targets, for drinking water compliance, are set to assist the company in improving the customer experience as well as to facilitate improvement in regulatory compliance with lead, iron, and turbidity.
+The current aim, of improving both the customer experience and regulatory compliance, in relation to these three parameters, lies with replacement / refurbishment of the drinking water distribution system.
+The intervention methodology will be reviewed again before the PC28 plan period, with interventions to be considered such as planned area flushing and monitoring and mains conditioning.